 The basic principle of all weight loss is that your caloric intake must be less than your energy output to start the fat burning process.
-Find out how many calories you need by clicking here.
 Below are some top tips for getting started:-

 - Choose a healthy eating plan or a diet that is suited to your particular type of eating and needs.

 - Be sure to set out clear, weight-loss goals for successful weight loss.

 - Incorporate an exercise routine into your weekly regime to gain muscle mass and burn fat.
 If you’re a total beginner, start with 20 minutes of light walking and build up from there.

 - Develop a regular sleep routine aiming for between 7 and 9 hours a night